 Which Oils Are Considered Dry Oils?

-The most common and widely used dry oils include:
+The most common and widely used natural and organic dry oils include:

 - Rosehip seed oil